British Values Statement

 The academy uses strategies within the National Curriculum and beyond to secure such outcomes for students.
 The examples that follow show some of the many ways WHA seeks to embed British Values.

-The principle of democracy is consistently being reinforced at WHA, with democratic process being used for important decisions within the school community, for instance, elections being held for Head Boy and Girl, school council reps, peer, music and sports mentors as well as academically in lessons.
+The principle of democracy is consistently being reinforced at WHA, with democratic process being used for important decisions within the school community, for instance, elections being held for Head Pupils, School Council representatives, Peer, Music and Sports Mentors as well as academically in lessons.
 The principle of democracy is also explored in History, Religious Studies and P.S.H.E. curriculum as well as assemblies.
 We use Votes For School as a platform of debate for current events and topical questions.

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the academy, or the country, are consistently reinforced.
 Students are taught the rules and expectations of the school which are highlighted by the weekly WHA Value Awards, Positive Behaviour Policy and student expectations.
 Students are taught the value and the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service reinforce this message.
 We have a student council which meets regularly to discuss issues raised in class.
 The council has its own budget and is genuinely able to effect change within the school.
 Every child on the student council is voted in by their class.
 Children have an annual questionnaire where they are able to put forward their views about the school.